DestinyW/cs110-final-project-spr18/README.md

 ***

 ## 1. Project Description
 Go, Fetch! is a side scrolling fetch game.
 By controlling a dog the player has to catch frisbees.
-Frisbees are automatically launched across the screen and come in 4 different colors, each with a different point value (White = - 30, Yellow = 0, Purple = +10, Red = +20).
-The player controls their dog with the arrow keys and uses the spacebar to jump and catch frisbees and avoild hurdles.
+Frisbees are automatically launched on one plane across the screen and come in 4 different colors, each with a different point value (White = - 30, Yellow = 0, Purple = +10, Red = +20).
+The player controls their dog with the up and down arrow keys to catch frisbees and avoild hurdles.
 There is 3 minute time limit to reach 100. the player wins if they get over that number of points and loses if they either fail to do so or get -60 points.

 ***